pulibrary/ansible_fiesta/fiesta_lesson_5.md

 In order to allow us to test multiple roles we create similar molecule directory at the base of the repository.
-This will be used in conjunction with symbolically linked tests in the individual repository.
+This will be used in conjunction with symbolically linked tests to the individual role.
 This is also expected by Travis and CircleCI

 Our molecule is configured with the